Red River of the North

-In the United States, the Red River is sometimes called the Red River of the North to distinguish it from the so-called Red River of the South, a tributary of the Atchafalaya River that forms part of the border between Texas, Oklahoma, and Arkansas.

 History

 The watershed of the Red River was part of Rupert's Land, the concession established by the British Hudson's Bay Company in north central North America.
 The Red was a key trade route for the company, and contributed to the settlement of British North America.
 The river was long used by fur traders, including the French and the Métis people, who established a community in this area some time before the British defeated France in the Seven Years' War.
 Following that, they took over French possessions in Canada.
 Settlers of the Red River Colony established farming along the river, and their primary settlement developed as Winnipeg, Manitoba.
 What became known as the Red River Trails, nineteenth-century oxcart trails developed originally by the Métis, supported the fur trade and these settlements.
 They contributed to further development of the region on both sides of the international border.

 Geography

 The Red River begins at the confluence of the Bois de Sioux and Otter Tail rivers, on the border of Wahpeton, North Dakota and Breckenridge, Minnesota.
 Downstream, it is bordered by the twin cities of Fargo, North Dakota – Moorhead, Minnesota, and Grand Forks, North Dakota – East Grand Forks, Minnesota.
 It crosses the Canada–United States border just before reaching the town of Emerson, Manitoba.
 Manitoba's capital, Winnipeg, is at the Red's confluence with the Assiniboine River, at a point called The Forks.
 Together with the Assiniboine, the Red River fully encloses the endorheic basin of Devils' Lake and Stump Lake.

 The Red flows further north before draining into Lake Winnipeg which then drains through the Nelson River into Hudson Bay, both part of the Hudson Bay watershed.
 The mouth of the Red River forms a freshwater river delta called the Netley–Libau Marsh.
 The Netley Marsh is west of the Red and the Libau Marsh is east, forming a 26000 ha wetland.

 Southern Manitoba has a frost-free season of between 120 and 140 days per year in the Red River Valley.